ros2/design/articles/60_ros_middleware_interface.md

 E.g. a package defining a ROS message will need to provide the mapping to and from the middleware specific data type.
 Naively each package defining ROS messages might contain custom (usually generated) code for the specific middleware implementation.

-In the context of providing binary packages of ROS (e.g. Debian packages) that implies that a significant part of them (at least all packages containing message definitions) would be specific to the selected middleware implementation.
+In the context of providing binary packages of ROS (e.g., Debian packages) that implies that a significant part of them (at least all packages containing message definitions) would be specific to the selected middleware implementation.

                     +-----------+
                     | user land |